Focused on B2B Search Engine Marketing

 B2B marketers have lagged behind in adopting search engine marketing, even though it's a very effective technique for generating leads.

 B2B search engine marketing is very different from the traditional B2C pay per click campaign.
 B2B is focused on generating high quality leads for a sales cycle that may last months or even a year.
 B2C companies, on the other hand, look for a sale to be made the same day.
-B2B companies must deal with ever growing committees, and please a large range of job functions with their marketing collateral.
-B2C companies only have to sell to a single individual.
-B2B marketers often have to be concerned with multiple searches along a wide range of keywords, while a B2C sale might happen off a brand name search alone.
+Where B2B companies must deal with ever growing purchasing committees, and please a large range of job functions, B2C companies only have to sell to a single individual.
+B2B marketers often have to be concerned with multiple searches along a wide range of keywords, while a B2C sale might happen off a single search alone.

 If you haven't yet pursued search engine marketing, there are many reasons to consider it.
 Search engines are the #1 starting place for prospects as they enter their buying cycle.
 Additionally, these same search engines, and other content networks, also give you reach into the later parts of the buying cycle when prospects are visiting vertical sites and industry portals.